MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab03_Process_Cash_Management.md

 5. Post the general journal.

-### Steps

-1. Prepare the journal for the G/L opening balance.
+### Task 1: Prepare the journal for the G/L opening balance.

     1. First make sure your work date is set to 31/12/2020.